isomerpages/iras-taxacademy/_structured-tax-training/income-tax.md

 Registration is OPEN for Intake 1/2022.

 The next intake for this course will be in Nov 2022.
-Registration will be available six to eight weeks prior to the course commencement date.
+Registration will be available four to six weeks prior to the course commencement date.

 <a id="etp2sep-ta-id"></a>
 ### **Income Tax Programme Level 2**